Key Takeaways

 4. Once the mouse remains stationary for that duration, it will vanish.
 Moving the mouse instantly brings it back.

-Hiding the Mouse Cursor on macOS (Sonoma & Sequoia)
+How to Make Mouse Disappear on macOS (Sonoma & Sequoia)

 Apple handles macOS pointer options differently than Microsoft.
 Unlike Windows, macOS lacks a direct, system-wide “auto-hide” checkbox for general use.
 Furthermore, modern macOS security features often block older cursor-hiding tools unless you specifically permit them.